 Surge in new home construction

 Building is seeing a boom in San Antonio.
-According to reports, it increased by around 20% last year and is expected to rise another 15% this year.
 In particular, as a San Antonio investor Dickout is seeing a surge of new builds on the Northwest side of San Antonio, which can pose a challenge for sellers of existing homes.

 “Most of these homes are affordable, single-family dwellings, and that’s attracting many buyers to that area,” he explains.
 “The amount of new construction may create a challenge for some sellers, particularly if their property needs some work.
 Many buyers want a move-in ready house and don’t want to have to think about coordinating or paying for updates on an aging house.”

 Nick Disney, owner of a cash-for-homes company in San Antonio who’s been investing in San Antonio for the last 10 years, says the city is notorious for foundation issues due to the large amount of clay in the soil.
 “San Antonio is susceptible to heavy rains and long periods of drought that causes the clay to swell and contract depending on the moisture conditions, which means many of the foundations will sink and settle over time,” he adds.

 Repairing a foundation can easily cost well into the thousands of dollars, and can also have a ripple effect on plumbing and other issues.
 Many homeowners can’t — or would prefer not to — spend a significant chunk of money to get their house ready to sell.
 Cash investors tend to have access to more capital, resources, and contractors to handle major structural repairs, while traditional buyers are likely to be scared off by an inspection report that flags a faulty foundation.